m-valgran/MappingUtilities-GodotCS/README.md

 ### What is this?
 Mapping Utilities is a Godot C# library for procedural grid map generation.
 This tool is intended to make the logical creation and physical representation of irregular bodies much easier.
-### What does this do?
-With Mapping Utilities we can simulate, for instance: forests, rivers, roads, dungeons, cities, etc. Then, print the returned grid using any method, such as Tile Maps.
-### What does this NOT do?
-(As for now)
-Mapping Utilities, out of the box, cannot simulate grid depth nor elevation, as it lacks of a third dimension to work with.
-In other words: It outputs a XY plane (2D), not a XYZ matrix (3D).
-So, for example, given the case of creating a mountain, It is possible to generate Its boundaries, whereas It is impossible to resemble the progressive height from Its feet to the summit without the help of a third dimension grid.
 ## Rough usage example (generate a dungeon)
 ```
 		//generating a series of points